wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 2.8.1 =
+* Added: Support for non US currencies: Australian Dollar, Canadian Dollar, Euro, Pound Sterling, and Japanese Yen

+= 2.8.0 =
+* Added: Support for specifying name for emails to donors (instead of WordPress)
+* Added: Automatic textarea height increase for email templates and thank you page
+* Fixed: Bug that would allow invalid email address to cause email to donor to not go out (defaults to admin email now)

+= 2.7.0 =
+* Added: Support for donors located outside the United States

+= 2.6.0 =
+* Added: Support for repeating donations
+* Added: Support for loading scripts in footer
+* Added: Greyed out donate button on click
+* Added: Prompt to confirm before deleting a donation in admin
+* Added: Seamless Donations news feed to main plugin admin page
+* Added: Help/FAQ submenu
+* Added: Replaced main admin page buttons with Quick Links
+* Added: Display of PayPal IPN URL in Settings
+* Added: More logging to PayPal IPN for troubleshooting hosts that don't support fsockopen to PayPal on 443
+* Fixed: Bug in displaying thank you after completing donation
+* Fixed: Changed admin log formatting to make reading, cutting and pasting easier
+* Fixed: Major update to admin pages code in support of localization

+= 2.5.0 =
+* Added support for designated funds
+* Fixed: A couple warnings when saving changes to thank you email templates.

+= 2.4.4 =
+* Fixed: Cleaned up warnings when run with WP_DEBUG

 = 2.4.3 =
 * Fixed: Changed form submit target to _top most window (in case theme places content in iframes)